miglitopictures/PaintingMatter/README.md

 # Introduction

- I`m happy to release PaintingMatter v0.0.1, a physics-based painting toy featuring Cellular Automata (CA) explorations, developed with Godot 4.2 as a study practice.
+ I`m happy to release **PaintingMatter v0.0.1**, a physics-based painting toy featuring Cellular Automata (CA) explorations, developed with Godot 4.2 as a study practice.
 This early version aims to provide a foundation for future development and invites the open-source community to contribute and expand its capabilities.

 # Cellular Automata